-Note that the work done in cycle under these considerations is finite and independent of hairy charge.
-The heat that absorbed by the system is given by
+Note that the work done in cycle under the above considerations is finite and independent of hairy charge.
+The heat absorbed by the system is given by

-where by attention to the negativity of hairy charge for free Maxwell charge case we put $H=-h$ as the absolute value of $h$.
-At large limit of hairy charge when $\alpha\to 0$, the heat which is absorbed by the system takes the following form
+where by attention to the negativity of hairy charge for black hole system free of Maxwell electric charge we put $H=-h$ as the absolute value of $h$.
+For large values of the hairy charge for which $\alpha\to 0$, the absorbed heat energy by the system takes the following form